 Why This Actually Matters

-Your gummy's real optimal timing depends on base matrix composition, product age, coating chemistry, ingredient pH sensitivity, competitive nutrient interactions, and your own digestive patterns.
-When we design these products in manufacturing facilities, we're making deliberate choices about every one of these factors.
+Your gummy's real optimal timing depends on base matrix, product age, coating chemistry, ingredient pH sensitivity, competitive nutrient interactions, and your own digestive patterns.
+When we design these products in manufacturing, we're making deliberate choices about every one of these factors.
 Each decision creates a different dissolution profile that should logically guide when you take it.

 But that information almost never reaches the people actually buying and using these products.